 The moisture level is off:

 If your cake is too dry, it could possibly sink in the middle.
-At the same time though, you don’t want to just go adding in extra liquid, because too much liquid could really throw your ratios off and could cause the same issue.
+At the same time though, you don’t want to just go adding in extra liquid, because too much liquid could really throw the ratios off and could cause the same issue.

 Oven temperature is too high or too low: